matdombrock/sonar/NOTES.md

 - Directories do not refresh after commands change them

 ## Notes

+### Finder as default
 It would make sense for command finder to be the main way of launching commands But then its not easily possible to run a command on a single selection Maybe caching the selection while in command finder could work?
 When a cmd is selected just send it to the cmd popup?

+### Selection vs multi-selection
+The difference between a selection (current list selection) and multi-select is confusing.

 ### Command props
 is_hidden